alentoghostflame/nextcord/docs/interactions.rst

 Interaction Commands
 ======================

-As discord have added interaction commands a feature with alot of possiblities and ideas we at nextcord have decided to add them to our fleet of features,
+Since Discord has added interaction commands a feature with many possibilities, we at Nextcord have decided to add them to our fleet of features.

 This doc will explain the innerworkings and how to use interaction commmands.